LluisTech/lluistech/README.md

 ### Hi there 👋

-I'm Lluís Camell
+<h1>I'm Lluís Camell</h1>
-- <i>Lifelong learning. </i> Immersing myself in the world of programming at 47.
+- <i>Lifelong learning. </i> Immersing myself in the world of programming at 40's.
 Why not?

+- Step by step I will learn how to improve in all aspects, this readme is not perfect, but it's a fresh start.

-💻 <h2> I'm currently learning</h2>
+ <h2>💻 I'm currently learning</h2>

 - Python
 - Linux